 Well, I think half the time, when we buy those cool fun plants and then they end up dying people think they are a black thumb and can’t keep plants alive.
 I’m here today to dispel those myths!

-While some plants DO require more care, I have put together a list of 11 Hard to Kill Houseplants that anyone can keep alive, as long as some basic care rules are applied (and my ebook Happy Houseplants would definitely help!).
+While some plants DO require more care, I have put together a list of 13 Hard to Kill Houseplants that anyone can keep alive, as long as some basic care rules are applied below.
+And my ebook Happy Houseplants would definitely help also!
+Wink wink.

 ZZ Plant